foretspaisibles/bsdowl/doc/Make.md

 Make is not the name of a well defined program, but rather the name of a large brotherhood.
 Each of the brother has its own strengths and weaknesses, and also its own dialect used to prepare its input specification.
-BSD Make Pallàs scripts can be used with three of these brothers, all of them being descendants of the make program in BSD4.4.
+BSD Owl scripts can be used with three of these brothers, all of them being descendants of the make program in BSD4.4.
 These programs are: